Sophia-G-Chan/MYTE/README.md

 - About page includes information for the user how to use JourneyTasks, information tips about how to be more productive and the idea about JourneyTasks.

 ### Mockups
-The site will be built using a mobile first approach
+The site will be built using a mobile first approach:

 | Mobile Home Page  | Mobile Calendar Page | Mobile About Page     |
 | :--------  | :-------- |  :-------- |
 | <img src='public/assets/mobile/journeytask-home-mockup.png' alt='mock up mobile home page' style='margin-right: 10px; width: 200px;'> | <img src='public/assets/mobile/journeytask-calendar-mockup.png' alt='mock up mobile home page' style='margin-right: 10px; width: 200px;'>  |<img src='public/assets/mobile/journeytask-about-mockup.png' alt='mock up mobile home page' style='margin-right: 10px; width: 200px; height: auto;'> |

+Then desktop will be designed:

 | Tablet/Desktop Home Page  | Tablet/Desktop Calendar Page | Tablet/Desktop About Page     |
 | :--------  | :-------- |  :-------- |